Home » Orecchiette with Broccoli Rabe

 It’s not you, broccoli rabe is bitter.
 Not bitter in a bad way, but bitter in a “ooo what is this flavor i need to keep eating” kind of way.
 I admit, the first time i had broccoli rabe I thought it was cooked wrong.
 How could someone like something so bitter!
 It took some time and the right dishes to truly love the flavor of broccoli rabe.
 Years later I have 3 recipes in the line up to highlight this bitter green.

-If you are wondering how you can reduce the bitterness of broccoli rabe there are a few ways to mellow out the flavor.
+If you are wondering how you can reduce the bitter broccoli rabe there are a few ways to mellow out the flavor.
 Blanching and broiling are two cooking methods that can reduce the green’s bitterness.
 Also cooking it with lemon or adding it to a cream based dish has also been proven effective.
 Will it get rid of all the bitterness?
 No. Are any of these methods used in this dish?
 No, this dish celebrates the bitter flavor of broccoli rabe.
-However I find that with the addition of slightly bitter and earthy brussels sprouts, the umami flavor of anchovies, and a shit ton of cheese rounds out the flavor.
+However I find that with the addition of slightly bitter and earthy Brussels sprouts, the umami flavor of anchovies, and a ton of cheese rounds out the flavor.

 Uh, please don’t.
 I mean you can do anything you want, and broccoli would fit right into this dish, but let’s be honest broccoli goes with anything.
+If you absolutely must sub out the broccoli rabe, extra Brussels sprouts or broccolini work well.

 Start by picking a dark green bunch with a good amount of florets, avoid any bunch that is wilted or yellowing.
 The bunches at the story can vary significantly.
 For this orecchiette with broccoli rabe pasta dish cut of the bottom steam, about 1-2 inches from the base.
 Discard them.
 This dish focuses on the florets and steams so remove any larger leaves but don’t throw them out!
 I have a pesto coming this week that will use them.
 Rough chop the rest until you have 2 1/2 cups worth.